 Marketing is a necessary component for generating business.
-Inbound marketing works explicitly to attract online customers, turn them into quality leads so you can convert them into lifelong brand advocates.
-Your inbound efforts are maximized when you have a strategy.
-Your strategy should be a working outline of how to get the most out of your content, advertising, and web development.
-We heavily recommend an emphasis on the word "working."
+Inbound marketing works explicitly to attract customers online, turning online visitors into quality leads so you can convert them into lifelong brand advocates.
+Your inbound marketing efforts are maximized when you have first built a solid strategy.
+Your strategy should be a working outline of how to get the most out of your content, advertising and online engagement.
+We heavily recommend an emphasis on the word "working" as you will be testing, measuring and improving on this outline.

-Each month, quarter, and year you and your team should review the strength of your plan and identify areas of weakness.
-Together as a team with the singular goal of increasing the bottom line should decide how to make improvements and what you can cut.
-We've addressed what reports and areas of your strategy that warrant the most attention.
+Each month, quarter, and year you and your team should review the strength of your plan and identify areas of opportunity.
+With the singular goal of increasing the bottom line your team should decide how to make improvements.
+Some efforts may be deemed unproductive.
+This article will review what reports and areas of your strategy typically warrant the most attention.

-Before you dive into the analysis of your inbound review, you and your team will want to review your goals.
+Before you dive into the analysis of your inbound marketing, your team will want to review your stated goals.
 It will help set the course of the conversation and become a platform from which you can discuss your progress and direction.
-Ask yourself questions about meeting goals for both the inbound and sales team.
-Outline what failed and highlight areas you want to make improvements.
+Ask yourself questions about meeting goals for both the inbound team and sales team.
+Outline successes and highlight areas you want to make improvements.

 Organic Website Traffic and Leads

-Organic is always referring to people finding you outside of paid advertising whether it be PPC campaigns or Facebook ads.
+Organic traffic refers to those visitors drawn to your business through the organic strength of your content and outside of paid advertising efforts such as Google AdWords campaigns or Facebook ads.
 Assess social referrals and organic searches.
 Use your reporting tools to follow your buyer's journey.
 Are they turning into quality leads?
 How are they interacting with your content?
 Are they utilizing the link building, blogging, and social media efforts to contact you?
 Whether or not they are directly impacting your bottom line, addressing how they find you will help you improve your strategy.
 You can tailor your efforts moving forward to include and dismiss avenues that aren’t holding their weight.

 When you are reviewing your inbound reports, there are a lot of terms that are being thrown around, and it can be hard to decide what is noise and what is going to make improvements to your ROI.
 Reach is often one of the numbers assessed in a meeting that doesn't really hold its weight.
 Reach is merely describing the size of the audience.
 Reach is often thrown around in social media, but it's not limited to this platform.
 We're talking the size of your email base, Twitters followers, and blog subscribers.
 If the reach isn't that important than what is?
 The engagement.
 You don't want to concentrate your efforts on just speaking to your consumers.
 It needs to be a dialogue.
 Focus on who is talking with you and about you.
 Facebook has made this a little easier for businesses with page likes and engagement metrics.
 It includes the total comments, likes, and answers to questions.
 Monitoring these features is powerful because it helps you appear on the main news feed organically.